edwardez/BangumiN/README.md

 BangumiN - Yet another Bangumi app.

-BangumiN is native client written in Flutter, an app that aims to provide essential Bangumi features, munin runs on modern iOS/Android/(+?) systems.
+BangumiN is a native client written in Flutter, an app that aims to provide essential Bangumi features, munin runs on modern iOS/Android/(+?) systems.

 Disclaimer: this is a third-party app, we are not affiliated with the Bangumi officials.